This guide assumes you are familiar with Alerts already. If not, please review API Monitors & Alerts

 Adding an alert rule

 Static Alerts: This type of alert allows you to set a nominal threshold for your tracking metric for when the alert will be triggered.
+You can also select an operator such as greater than 100 or less than 5000.

 Dynamic Alert: this type of alert looks at historical data to learn what are acceptable error rates and only send alerts when there is a change.
 Because each application and environment is different Moesif still provides a way to change the detection sensitivities similar to modifying fixed rules.